min2ha/ukwa-site/content/target/59794/index.en.md

   "subject": null
 }

-# Mental Health Foundation: The life expectancy of people with bipolar disorder and schizophrenia

 Website for the Mental Health Foundation a UK based charity.
 Podcast that discusses themes around the paper: 'Mortality gap for people with bipolar disorder and schizophrenia: UK-based cohort study' found in The British Journal of Psychiatry.